 A lot of mythology surrounds the Chinese Communist Party’s peasant origins and guerrilla tactics.
 But the Communist victory over the Nationalists in the civil war was not a mass uprising around the country, but a military campaign that started with victories in northeast China–Manchuria–and moved south from there.
-(Of course, when the Mongols and, later, the Manchus, conquered China, they also came from the northeast.)
+(There are some historical echoes, as when the Mongols and, later, the Manchus, conquered China, they also came from the northeast.)
 Here is Andrew Walder in his China Under Mao:

 Victory was actually attained through conventional warfare fought between large modern armies, involving massive mobilization of material and human support for each side.
 Guerrilla warfare permitted the CCP to survive and expand during the Japanese invasion, but this survival strategy placed minimal demands on peasants to supply Communist partisans with food, material support, and recruits.
 Once the civil war began, the CCP abandoned guerrilla operations.
 As its armies poured into Manchuria after Soviet forces occupied the territory, Mao turned to a strategy of total mobilization for revolutionary war.
 The Red Army, renamed the People’s Liberation Army (PLA) in 1945, grew from 475,000 in 1944 to 2.8 million by 1948. …